All Year: normally April - November

 Helpers must be non-smokers.
 We rarely accept younger couples.
 We host foreign visitors of any age who are here to explore Canada, and we enjoy older travellers.
 We've been Helpx helpers ourselves with multiple hosts in Australia, New Zealand, Ecuador and Peru.

 If you could see our own helper profile, you would understand that we practice what we preach.
-We have been very successful at being accepted by hosts when we travel because we tell them so much about ourselves in advance.
+We have been accepted by many hosts because we tell them so much about ourselves in advance.
 Your goal should be to make us feel as though we already know you even though we've never met.
 We need to feel confident that you will be friendly, hard-working, quiet and easy to live with, that you will live up to your work hours agreement, and that you will exchange positive reviews with us when you leave.

 This is not a remote farm adventure for young people, and not a "bunkhouse and pasta meals" kind of experience.
 It is a small urban property with a garden, a comfortable living space in a city full of interesting diversions.